A Simple and Fast Algorithm for L1-norm Kernel PCA: Related Work

-Another approach using a known mathematical programming model is introduced in \cite{Park2015}.
-Specifically, it proposes an iterative algorithm that solves a mixed integer programming (MIP) problem in each iteration.
+Another approach utilizing a known mathematical programming model is introduced in \cite{Park2015} where the author proposes an iterative algorithm that solves a mixed integer programming problem in each iteration.
 Given an orthonormal matrix of loading vectors, it perturbs the matrix slightly in a way that the resulting matrix yields the largest objective value.
-After perturbation, it uses singular value decomposition to recover orthogonality.
-The algorithm is completely different from the one proposed herein, the objective values of the iterates do not necessarily improve over iterations.
-As opposed to it, our work shows monotone convergence of the objective values as well as a linear rate of convergence to a local optimal solution.
+After the perturbation, it uses singular value decomposition to recover orthogonality.
+The algorithm is completely different from the one proposed herein and the sequence of objective values does not necessarily improve over iterations.
+Unlike it, our algorithm guarantees that the sequence of objective values keeps improving and converges at a linear rate.

-On the other hand, a simple numerical algorithm finding a local optimal solution is proposed in \cite{kwak2008principal}, and its extended version that finds multiple loading vectors at the same time is presented in \cite{nie2011robust}.
-In the former work, the optimal solution is assumed to have a certain form, and parameters involved in that form are updated at each iteration improving the objective values.
-For a linear kernel, our algorithm has the same form as this algorithm.
-However, while the algorithm in \cite{kwak2008principal} is derived without any justification, we provide an understanding behind the algorithm.
-Moreover, we prove a rate of convergence analysis, and introduce a kernel version of it.
+A simple numerical algorithm finding a local optimal solution is proposed in \cite{kwak2008principal}.
+In this work, an optimal solution is assumed to have a certain form, and weights involved in that form are updated in each iteration, improving the objective value.
+A similar algorithm and its extended version that finds multiple loading vectors at once are derived in \cite{nie2011robust} utilizing an optimization algorithm for general $L_1$-norm maximization problems.
+In the case of linear kernel, our algorithm uses the same framework as the one in \cite{kwak2008principal} and \cite{nie2011robust}.
+However, while the algorithm in \cite{kwak2008principal} is derived without any justification, we provide a geometric interpretation behind the algorithm, which is different from the derivation in \cite{nie2011robust}.
+Moreover, we provide a rate of convergence analysis and introduce a kernel version, which are not considered in \cite{kwak2008principal} and \cite{nie2011robust}.

+On other hand, the kernel version of $L_1$-norm PCA has been rarely studied.
+Due to the difficulty of applying the kernel trick to $L_1$-norm kernel PCA, an alternative method named \textit{nonlinear projection trick} is applied in \cite{kwak2013nonlinear}.
+Based on the finding that an optimal loading vector lies in the span of $\Phi(A)^T U \Lambda^{-1/2}$ where $\Phi(A)$ is a high-dimensionally mapped data matrix and $U\Lambda U^T$ is the eigenvalue decomposition of the kernel matrix $K$, it alternatively considers $L_1$-norm PCA having $U\Lambda^{1/2}$ in place of $\Phi(A)$ and solves it using the algorithm in \cite{kwak2008principal}.
+Another kernel extension of $L_1$-norm PCA is studied in \cite{xiao2013l1}.
+In this work, a linear system involving a kernel matrix is solved in each iteration and the resulting solution is used to update the iterate.
+While the algorithms in \cite{kwak2013nonlinear} and \cite{xiao2013l1} entail either eigenvalue decomposition or solving a linear system, our algorithm requires only a matrix-vector multiplication in each iteration, making it suitable in a large-scale setting.